UniPassID/UniPass-Wallet-Docs/docs/develop/android-sdk/01-quick-start.md

 </intent-filter>
 ```

-Make sure your sign-in activity launchMode is set to singleTop in your AndroidManifest.xml
+Make sure your sign-in activity launchMode is set to singleTop in your AndroidManifest.xml if you are using v0.0.3 or below

 ```xml
 <activity